 Many people use colloidal silver to cleanse the gut, boost the immune system, and combat inflammation.

-However, official bodies, such as the National Centre for Complementary and Integrative Health (NCCIH), state that colloidal silver can cause serious side effects and that there is no strong scientific evidence for its effectiveness as a home remedy.
+However, official bodies, such as the National Centre for Complementary and Integrative Health (NCCIH),

 Silver is antimicrobial, meaning that it can kill harmful microbes.
 This is why manufacturers use silver in bandages.
 However, no scientific findings suggest that it can kill microbes when swallowed.

 This article gives an overview of colloidal silver, including its potential risks and how people use it as a homeopathic remedy.